tidymodels/tidymodels.org/README.md

 Rscript re-render-package.R ranger
-Rscript re-render-package.R ranger glmnet   # union of affected pages, deduped Rscript re-render-package.R tidymodels      # all pages that use tidymodels
+Rscript re-render-package.R ranger glmnet   # union of affected pages, deduped Rscript re-render-package.R tidymodels      # all pages that use tidymodels Rscript re-render-package.R --all           # every page on the site
 ```

 This reads `package_map.json` to find affected pages, clears their freeze cache, and re-renders them.